These inner-city experiences offer authentic ways to gain insights into Aboriginal way of life.

 Guringai Aboriginal Tours, Sydney

 Set in the heart of Ku-Ring-Gai Chase National Park in Sydney, Guringai Aboriginal Tours takes you to the park’s sacred sites with Guringai descendant Laurie Bimson and Yuin descendant Les Mcleod at the helm.
 During the tour you will see rock engravings while Bimson and McLeod share traditional stories that their ancestors would have told their children.
 If you choose the lunch option, you’ll be treated to a barbeque lunch that includes kangaroo, emu and fish with salad and fresh made damper (johnny cakes) with honey or golden syrup and tea and coffee to finish.

 GoCultural tours, Perth

-For a different way to see the Swan River, try the recently launched Derbal Yerrigan Tour which takes groups of up to 10 people on a cruise of the Swan River, to explore the culture and history of the Whadjuk people of the Derbal Yerrigan (Swan River).
-On the tour you will experience the land owners’ connection to the waterway and surrounds through language and stories, while enjoying the picturesque sights of the Swan River.
-The two-hour tours depart from and return to Elizabeth Quay via the Little Ferry Co.
+For a different way to see the Swan River, try the Derbal Yerrigan Tour which takes groups of up to 10 people on a cruise of the Swan River, to explore the culture and history of the Whadjuk people of the Derbal Yerrigan (Swan River).
+On the tour you will experience the land owners connection to the waterway and surrounds through language and stories, while enjoying the picturesque sights of the Swan River.
+The two-hour tour departs from, and returns to, Elizabeth Quay via the Little Ferry Co.